- Increase Performance!

 I'll admit, for the first part of my weight training days, I'd always take my last set on every exercise to failure.
 However, because of the weight I used, my body type and the length of my training cycles, I put my body in harms way.
 That is, my joints today are suffering because of my training methods and weight training cycles.
 Over the years, I've come to realize that training to muscular failure is part of the overall picture and not the whole picture itself.

 I'm not saying training to failure is a bad technique because it's not.
 It can be very powerful.
 However, it's how it's used that makes it a bad technique.
-Just because you take 205 pounds to momentary muscular failure on the 6th repetition of your bench press each and every workout doesn't mean your building muscle.
-How do you know your improving?
+Just because you take 205 pounds to momentary muscular failure on the 6th repetition of your bench press each and every workout doesn't mean you're building muscle.
+How do you know you're improving?

 By using the above noted principles, you may or may not take your exercises to momentary muscular failure.
 The key to muscle growth is improvement.
 By consistently improving from workout to workout, you will ensure constant muscle growth.
 Take that same 205 pounds and aim at performing it 12 times instead of 6 times over a 12 week period, and you'll see that you will come in at the weight from a different angle.